CLICK for Babies

 Every year, thousands of infants are shaken and abused at the hands of a frustrated parent or caregiver.
 Frustration with a crying infant is the number one trigger for the shaking and abuse of infants.
 To educate parents and caregivers about normal infant crying and reduce frustration, the National Center on Shaken Baby Syndrome (NCSBS) is partnering with knitters and crocheters throughout North America to make purple-colored baby hats.
 The purple hats represent an acronym for the Period of PURPLE Crying, a clically proven stage of increased crying in infants. (see graph)

-In 2014, New Hampshire was lucky enough to engage hundreds of volunteers knitting and crocheting thousands of hats for newborn babies in all but two birthing hospitals in our state. (see a map of hospitals).
+New Hampshire was lucky enough to engage hundreds of volunteers knitting and crocheting thousands of hats for newborn babies in all but one birthing hospital in our state.
+(See a map of hospitals).
 Because of the overwhelming support in years past, we don't need to collect thousands of purple caps this year.
 We still have some leftover!
 Do our volunteers rock, or what?

-There's many ways to get involved, during our busy season and year-round!
+There are many ways to get involved, during our busy season and year-round!
 Learn more about the campaign and opportunities below.
-Educate yoruself, your family and your community about the Period of PURPLE Crying and pass along the message!
+Educate yourself, your family and your community about the Period of PURPLE Crying and pass along the message!
 We can't do it alone.

 WHAT IS CLICK for Babies?“There is a common misconception in society that an infant who cries excessively must have something wrong with them,” says Ryan Steinbeigle, Co-Director of the national CLICK for Babies campaign.
 “However, all babies go through a period of increased crying in the first few months of life.
 Some infants cry more than others, but that doesn’t necessarily mean something is wrong.”